sulakova/labs/fct.md

         }
     });
 ```
 Go to Function App Settings and click Configure app settings.
-Under App settings add a new key **SendGridApiKey** with value **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** *(this is a temporal Sendgrid Key, if it no longer works, create your own in SndGrid user portal)*
+Under App settings add a new key **SendGridApiKey** with value **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** *(this is a temporal Sendgrid Key, if it no longer works, create your own in SndGrid user portal)*.
 10. test email delivery with creating another comment on GitHub.